RockitBootcamp/Student-Resources/PHP/14 Connect to MySQL/README.md

 Notice that the `prepare` and `execute` code must also be within a try / catch because they could throw a `PDOException`.
 It doesn't have to be the same try / catch statement as the connection, as long as the `$link` variable is in our scope.

-The `while` loop will iterate exactly three times because our SQL statement found three results.
-In every iteration, the `$row` variable is filled with an associative array representing each row in our results.
-The first row that was returned was the record for "Brad".
-Because we selected everything in that row (with the `*` in SQL), we will have each column of the database as a key in our `$row` array.

 There's one thing we didn't tell you before because we didn't want to confuse you at that point.
-Normally you would have to tell each statement that you want to receive it's results in associative array format.
+Normally you would have to tell each statement that you want to `fetchAll()` associative array format.
 That's tedious if you always want associative array data back.
 So with our connection, we'll need to do one more thing:

 ```php
 try {